Sympathy-Empathy | Commonly Confused Words

 /ˈsɪmpəθi/

-A feeling of understanding or concern for someone else's sorrow or misfortune
+A feeling of care and understanding for someone in trouble or suffering.

 Examples: